 - 400 million users of insta-stories each day

-Instagram stories - You can directly mention accounts and add ‘swipe up’ links for any campaigns you have.
+Instagram stories - Time-sensitive posts that show up at the top of users' feeds.
+You can directly mention accounts and add ‘swipe up’ links for any campaigns you have.

 IGTV - Instagram television allows you to create longer videos.
-Videos get 38% higher engagement than image posts.
+This is crucial, as videos get 38% higher engagement than image posts.

 Hashtags - Connects you to similar posts.
 You become visible to others who use or are following the hashtag.

-Instagram insights - Get an in-depth look into who makes up your audience.
-Know the gender, location, age groups, etc.
+Instagram insights - Analytics platform that provides an in-depth look into who makes up your audience and what they do.
+You can learn the gender, location, age groups, etc.

 Mark Twain once famously wrote, “I didn’t have time to write you a short letter, so I wrote you a long one.”
 150-characters is all you have to write your Instagram account bio.
 Make it count.

 What's your brand promise?
 What's your personality?
 Any special skills?
 What about your locale?
 What's your USP (Unique Selling Proposition)?
-Do you have a Call-to-Acion you want to include (hint: you should).
+Do you have a Call-to-Action you want to include (hint: you should).

 You can't be all thing to all people, so pick a lane and stick with it: